thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-adw-add-connection.md

    ![Select tables and columns for your connection]({{ site.baseurl }}/images/adw-selecttables.png "Select tables and columns for your connection")

+   A message appears indicating the number of tables and columns that will be added to your connection.

+8. Click **Confirm**.

 After you add the connection, you can search your ADW database by clicking **Search now**.